 So God will judge us according to his own word.
 Lastly, God will judge us according to his own impartiality.
 I have two sons.
-When they were growing up they had their occasional altercations, and I'd have to listen to both sides of the story and then try to make whatever judgment was appropriate.
+When they were growing up they had their occasional altercations, and I would have to listen to both sides of the story and then make whatever judgment was appropriate.
 I found that I had a tendency to side with one of my sons more than the other because in personality I was more like him than his brother.
-So I had to make a very conscious effort to pray and ask God to help me be impartial.
-To the degree that we have similar experiences with people or have a similar makeup as people, to that degree we'll tend to show favoritism toward them, even if we don't notice it.
-The good news is that God's not like that.
-He's created every single one of us, and he's felt what every one of us feel.
-So because he's 100% pure and holy, and because he knows all things, he's also 100% impartial.
+So I had to make a conscious effort to pray and ask God to help me be impartial.
+To the degree we have similar experiences with people or have a similar makeup as people, to that degree we will tend to show favoritism toward them, even if we don't notice it.
+The good news is, God's not like that.
+He has created every one of us, and He has felt what every one of us have felt.
+So because He is 100% pure and holy, and because He knows all things, He's also 100% impartial.

-- 1Pt.
+- I Pt.
 1:17 Since you call on a Father who judges each man's work impartially, live your lives as strangers here in reverent fear. - Ro.
 2:11 For God does not show favoritism. - Ac.
-10:34 Then Peter began to speak: "I now realize how true it is that God does not show favoritism
+10:34 Then Peter began to speak: "I now realize how true it is that God does not show favoritism - [Jehoshaphat speaking to the judges he had appointed] He told them, "Consider carefully what you do, because you are not judging for man but for the LORD, who is with you whenever you give a verdict.
+Now let the fear of the LORD be upon you.
+Judge carefully, for with the LORD our God there is no injustice or partiality or bribery."